makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 * Reductions in Stability Fee are not automatic, and must be voted through by Maker Governance.
 The Growth Core Unit is responsible for initiating reduction proposals on behalf of Nexo.

 #### Subsequent Six Months
-* The Growth Core Unit will facilitate discussions to determine parameters for the subsequent six months prior to the expiry date.
+* The Growth Core Unit will facilitate discussions to determine parameters for the subsequent six months prior to the end of the first six months.
-* If the expiry date passes, the previous risk parameters and operating conditions will persist until changed by MakerDAO.
+* If the first six month ends without a decision, the previous risk parameters and operating conditions will persist until a decision is made.
 * The Stability Fee will only increase by a maximum of 1% for months 7-12 from migration so long as none of the 'Exceptional Conditions' listed below are met.

 #### Exceptional Conditions